opalmedapps/docs/docs/architecture.md

 ### Overview of User Applications

-The following container diagram focusses on the user applications that users (caregivers) use with Opal.
+The following container diagram focuses on the user applications that users (caregivers) use with Opal.

 ```plantuml source="docs/architecture/diagrams/container_diagram_user.puml"
 ```